-Currently the school does not have any children with an Education, Health and Care plan (EHCP), however we have much experience of these and the processes involved.
+We have experience of working with children with an Education, Health and Care plan (EHCP), and understand the processes involved.
 Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.

 The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.